A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: Introduction

-Hence, in this paper, we consider the possibility of both V2V and V2I cyberattacks through the compromised wireless network.
-While both attacks can lead to unsafe or undesirable scenarios such as rear-end collisions \cite{wang2020modeling}, CACC disengagement \cite{gunter2020commercially}, traffic congestion \cite{engoulou2014vanet}, etc., the V2I safety and privacy are remarkably more significant since every vehicle discloses its identity and tracking data \cite{al2016security}.
-Thus we propose a diagnosis scheme to first detect the presence of V2X attacks and then, an isolation scheme to distinguish V2I attacks.
+Hence, in this paper, we consider the possibility of cyberattacks through the compromised V2V and V2I wireless networks.
+While attacks on both of these networks can lead to unsafe or undesirable scenarios such as rear-end collisions \cite{wang2020modeling}, CACC disengagement \cite{gunter2020commercially}, traffic congestion \cite{engoulou2014vanet}, etc., the V2I communication safety and privacy are remarkably more significant since every vehicle discloses its identity and tracking data \cite{al2016security}.
+Consequently, while an attack on the V2V channels explicitly impacts individual or adjacent vehicles in the platoon, an attack on the V2I network compromises the communications between all vehicles and critical infrastructure components (such as ramp metering, RSUs, etc.) and hence poses a potential threat for a wide-spread disruption in the whole traffic system \cite{roy2021cyber}.
+For example, the adversary can use the V2I network to send tailor-made signals to multiple CAV platoons to create scenarios like bottleneck traffic cognition, stop-go traffic, and so on \cite{reilly2016creating}.
+Moreover, (under a changing driving environment scenario) a cyberattack on the V2I channels mimics a compromised switching attack scenario and such an attack exhibits a high likelihood of leading the system to an unsafe operating region \cite{ghosh2023security}.
+Thus, it is important to isolate the attacks on the V2I channel, if possible \cite{islam2018cybersecurity}.
+To address these threats, we categorize cyberattacks as V2V and V2I attacks \cite{v2vattack,boddupalli2022resilient,mashrur,islam2018cybersecurity}.
+Additionally, the V2X attack denotes either concurrent or asynchronous V2V-V2I attacks \cite{han2023secure}.
+Thus we propose a unified diagnosis scheme to first detect the presence of V2V and/or V2I attacks and then, an isolation scheme to distinguish V2I attack scenarios.